ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 }
 ```

-Alternatively, any function that ends without a return statement implicitly returns nil.
+Alternatively, any function that ends without a return statement implicitly returns `nil`.

 ## Strings